Mustafa-RS/VSD_FPGA_Workshop/README.md

 An FPGA is an IC which can be designed & configured by a user.
 In an ASIC you can design and manufacturing it once, but in FPGA you can keep redesigning.

-FPGA configuration is specified by an an RTL or HDL (Verilog or VHDL)
+FPGA configuration is specified by an an RTL or HDL (Verilog or VHDL).
 The way it gets programmed is quite different from ASIC.
 It uses LUTs, FLip-flops & configurable logic blocks.

-ASIC VS FPGA
+#### ASIC VS FPGA

-ASIC is application specific e.g. processor
-RTL -> Layout -> Sent to foundry for fabrication
+ASIC is application specific e.g. processor.
+RTL -> Layout -> Sent to foundry for fabrication.
+The architecture cannot be changed after it is fabricated.
-I cannot be reprogrammed

-FPGA is reprogrammable
-Design -> RTL -> bitstream (configuration an FPGA understands. runs on FPGA)
+FPGA is reprogrammable.
+Design -> RTL -> bitstream (Configuration an FPGA understands) Bitstrea runs on an FPGA & is stored in memory incase of reset.

-Applications of FPGA
+#### Applications of FPGA
 - Hardware acceleration
 - DSP
 - Device controller